3d-web-applications/react-integration/README.md

 + }
 + ReactDOM.render(<App />, root);
 ```
 15. Now upload <i>dist/main.js</i> into your PlayCanvas project and make sure that it is set to the beginning of the script loading order.
+16. Update your .gitignore file, to prevent file uploads from your <i>dist</i> folder.